 - Take photos of the accident site and your injury.

 - Gather the names and contact information for any witnesses.

 - Complete an incident report and demand to keep a copy of the report.

 - Do not sign any documents or speak to anyone from the theme park’s insurance company.

 Injured at a Florida Theme Park?
 Don’t Wait to Contact an Attorney.

 Florida’s theme parks and attractions make every effort to keep their guests as safe as possible, but just like anywhere you go, accidents can and will happen.
 When that accident is due to a park’s negligence, including a slip, trip or fall, animal bite or ride malfunction, you need an attorney to ensure your rights are protected and your case is handled properly.
-Contact the attorneys at The Schiller Kessler Group for a free case evaluation at (800) 350-FIRM.
+Contact the attorneys at The Schiller Kessler Group for a free case evaluation.